autonomical1/ObsidianBackup/12th Grade/Modern Physics/Relativity/Relativity.md

 	- Our final result for light transit time in rest frame of earth is: $$\Delta t= \gamma\Delta t_{0} \text { where } \gamma \geq 1$$
 		- this is time dilation
 	- Notes:
-		- Observers always note time running at a nr
+		- Observers always note time running at a normal rate in their own frame of reference.
+		- In frames moving relative to an observer, timewill appear to run slower.
+		- For non-relativistic speeds, $v \lt\lt 1$ and $\Delta t \approx \Delta t_{0}$